 So just for kicks, I opened up SAM (from NREL) and started to play with the solar water heating modelling capability it provides.
 I quickly realised that it was easy to model the solar only architecture (using SAM), a bit trickier to model the geyser only solution (using a spreadsheet but made difficult by needing to build the finance calcs already embedded in SAM), but it was rather more difficult to model the hybrid solution.
 Further down the rabbit hole I went, by exploring how difficult it would be to use the open source code for SAM to do this analysis.
 I found SAM’s Github repository quickly enough, and located the technical manual describing how SAM models the underlying physics of water heating fairly easily too, but that’s where I came up short.

-I probably came up short for a variety of reasons: I am not particularly good at thermodynamics, and even if I did get the thermos, I don’t understand the software engineering (coding, architecture etc.) that underpins a complex piece of software like SAM. (yup, us “industrial and system” engineers are pretty useless 😊)
+I probably came up short for a variety of reasons: while I’m pretty good at thermodynamics, I am not a thermos PhD (which is probably the level at which this is modeled).
+And even if I did get the thermos at that level, I’m not a real-world software developer, so I probably won’t understand the software engineering (coding, architecture etc.) that underpins a complex piece of software like SAM. (yup, us “industrial and system” engineers are pretty useless 😊)

 I could very easily be wrong about this, and would love to hear a counter view.